Bundeswehr medical degree programme: Alternative career path for medical students

 With the question "Where to study medicine" the Bundeswehr should definitely be considered as an option.
 Because: an NC-free medical degree programme at a public university in Germany, for which you will also be paid?
 Studying medicine with the Bundeswehr offers you the alternative option of bypassing the difficult application process for regular medical studies and combining medical training with a military career.

-We will be happy to advise you free of charge about your options for starting university via the Bundeswehr.
-We will also advise you on the opportunities and possible disadvantages of studying with the military.
+We will be happy to advise you free of charge about your options for studying medicine abroad.

 Allocation of study places